-- Please visit www.act.org/crr/2009 for additional information, interactive charts, and a listing of other state and national data. - ACT plans to coordinate a variety of workshops over the course of the coming year with education agencies that have the College and Career Readiness agenda for all students in the state.
-ACT continues to support Colorado as a model for other states in its use of data for college and career success, professional development, and overall school improvement. - To further meet professional development needs, the Colorado ACT State Organization will sponsor an annual conference entitled "50 Years of Education -Learning from Our Past to Inspire Our Future," on September 11, 2009 at the Sheraton Denver West Hotel in Lakewood, Colorado.
-For more information, go to www.act.org/west/colorado. - ACT has several programs that assist postsecondary institutions with early outreach to better prepare secondary students for postsecondary success.
-These programs can assist Colorado initiatives such as those funded through ARRA.
-Title I. - ACT Research Finding One: Students who meet the EXPLORE and PLAN College Readiness Benchmarks have a very high chance of meeting the College Readiness Benchmarks for the ACT and of being ready for entry-level college courses by the time they graduate from high school. - ACT Research Finding Two: 85 percent of students who meet both the EXPLORE and PLAN Mathematics Benchmarks are likely to be prepared for college algebra by the time they graduate from high school. - ACT Research Finding Three: 82 percent of students who meet both the EXPLORE and PLAN Science Benchmarks are likely to be prepared for college biology by the time they graduate from high school. - The Forgotten Middle research found that 1) improvement in 8th grade academic achievement and being on target for college and career readiness in 8th grade are more beneficial than any high school-level academic enhancement, 2) improving middle school students' achievement by just two score points on EXPLORE in each subject area would have a cascading effect over the succeeding levels of education, and 3) the 13-point increase in the percentage of high school graduates ready for college-level mathematics should later produce about 25,000 additional degree completers at two- and four-year colleges (and about 25,000 few college dropouts) each year in the United States.
+- Please visit www.act.org/crr/2009 for additional information, interactive charts, and a listing of other state and national data. - ACT Research Finding One: Students who meet the EXPLORE and PLAN College Readiness Benchmarks have a very high chance of meeting the College Readiness Benchmarks for the ACT and of being ready for entry-level college courses by the time they graduate from high school. - ACT Research Finding Two: 85 percent of students who meet both the EXPLORE and PLAN Mathematics Benchmarks are likely to be prepared for college algebra by the time they graduate from high school. - ACT Research Finding Three: 82 percent of students who meet both the EXPLORE and PLAN Science Benchmarks are likely to be prepared for college biology by the time they graduate from high school. - The Forgotten Middle Finding One: Improvement in 8th grade academic achievement and being on target for college and career readiness in 8th grade are more beneficial than any high school-level academic enhancement. - The Forgotten Middle Finding Two: What's more, improving middle school students' achievement by just two score points on EXPLORE in each subject area would have a cascading effect over the succeeding levels of education. - The Forgotten Middle Finding Three: The 13-point increase in the percentage of high school graduates ready for college-level mathematics should later produce about 25,000 additional degree completers at two- and four-year colleges (and about 25,000 fewer college dropouts) each year in the United States. - ACT offers professional development opportunities through ACT's annual College and Career Readiness Workshops, held throughout the state.
+Locations can be found by visiting www/act.org/ccrw.